Using the FAFSA Mobile App

 Every fall, we spend some time talking about the Free Application for Federal Student Aid or FAFSA.
-In 2018, applicants had a new way to apply–via their smartphones!
+Recently, FAFSA gave applicants a new way to apply–via their smartphones!
 The hope is that the FAFSA mobile app called myStudentAid will make the FAFSA more accessible to students who don’t have a desktop or laptop and who are more comfortable using their phones.
 The students who needed financial support the most were the ones that the US Department of Education hoped would take advantage of this new method of filing; however, we will have to wait and see if that happens.

 As with any app, visit the Apple App Store or Google Play.
 Search for “FAFSA” and install the myStudentAid app.
 Students and parents can log in separately with an FSA ID.
 If an FSA ID needs to be created, you’ll be directed to the outside website.
 Managing an existing FSA ID can be done in the app.

 Per the Studentaid.ed.gov website, the app experience is customized based on whether you are a student or a parent.
 The app will provide guidance on the questions which will appear one at a time on the phone.
 The IRS Data Retrieval Tool (DRT) will be available in both the app and website versions.
 Click here to watch a quick video about the app.

 Is it secure?
 The government says it is with the same protections available via the desktop version on Fafsa.ed.gov.

 One of the really neat options is myChecklist.
 Applicants can use the checklists to find out more about the next steps in the process.
 Sorting choices are:

 - I am signing my Promise to Repay (MPN).

 - I am repaying my loans.